Retainers after braces: what are teeth retainers used for?

 The risks of not wearing retainers after braces or removable orthodontics

-Many of the patients who come to our practice have the same case: When they were young they used to wear braces, but because of an inadequate retention system or because they never wore retainers, their teeth have moved again.
-In this case, patients usually have to start orthodontic treatment again to align their smile and avoid future health problems.
+Many of the patients who come to our practice have the same problem after orthodontics in their adolescence.
+Due to not committing to the post-brace retention system, their teeth revert.
+This means patients usually have to start orthodontic treatment again to align their smile and avoid future health problems.

 So, if you find yourself not wearing retainers after braces or any other orthodontic treatment, it’s likely that you’ll need another orthodontic treatment in the future, because your teeth will continue to move.